Demo · Build · Transform · Enjoy

 A dated built-in desk and cluttered countertop for the microwave and toaster oven (left) were replaced with floor-to-ceiling cabinets and a chef’s dream fridge with coordinating cabinet faces.

-This built-in incorporates crown molding for a seamless look, and a mirror in the middle makes the room feel larger.
+This built-in cabinet incorporates crown molding for a seamless look, and a mirror in the middle makes the room feel larger.

 Similar layout with completely different results.